johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 # IOTA-Secure-Airgapped-Accounting-System
 This is the last piece of the puzzle in [The PrivateKeyVault family of repositories](https://github.com/johnshearing).
-It's starting out as NodeJS code generator and database on it's way to becoming a wallet for IOTA.
+It's starting out as NodeJS code generator and database on it's way to becoming a muli-sig wallet for IOTA.
-When it matures it will be the first full blown accounting system for IOTA that machines, individuals, corporations, and governments can use for managing their business and for cooperating with each other.
+When it matures it will be the first full blown accounting/banking system for IOTA that machines, individuals, corporations, and governments can use for managing their business and for cooperating with each other.
 This work in progress is a continuation of tutorial [IOTA-Airgapped-NodeJS-Console-Wallet](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet).

-This accounting system is being constructed using the methods shown in the following tutorial:
+This accounting/banking system is being constructed using the methods shown in the following tutorial:
 [The NodeJS Master Class - No Frameworks, No NPM, No Dependencies](https://pirple.thinkific.com/courses/the-nodejs-master-class)
 No dependencies makes for easy auditing.

 This app runs in the browser using NodeJS Client server architecture.
 It runs on a single airgapped [PrivateKeyVault](https://github.com/johnshearing/PrivateKeyVault) for individuals or on an airgapped network for large institutions or government.
 In the alternative, all this code will run on any device that runs NodeJS.

-When this accounting system is finished, a video tutorial will be made explaining each line of code so you can write everything from scratch if you want to.
+When this accounting/banking system is finished, a video tutorial will be made explaining each line of code so you can write everything from scratch if you want to.
 This will facilitate an audit.

 Let's get started.
 To use this application simply follow the instructions below.